cosmos/sdk-tutorials/proof-of-file-existence/tutorial/01-intro.md

 - Timestamping documents

-    You can take any document and submit the hash as a Proof of File Existence has on the blockchain.
+    You can take any document and submit the hash as a Proof of File Existence on the blockchain.
 That way, you can prove that you had the file at the time when you submitted the block by sharing the file and letting others calculate the checksum.
 Afterwards, a link to the transaction containing that hash can be shared, proving existence of the file at the time the transaction was performed

 - Document Integrity